-Have you thought about what would happen to your property and financial affairs if you lost mental or physical capacity and could not make your own decisions?
+Have you thought about what would happen if you lost mental or physical capacity and could not make your own decisions?
 Who you would trust to act on your behalf?

 A Lasting Power of Attorney (LPA) is a document which gives someone else permission to manage your finances and property and/or make health and welfare decisions for you in the event that you develop a mental or physical condition that prevents you from doing this for yourself.
 An LPA protects your best interests and the best interests of your loved ones.

 At Weightmans, we'll guide you sensitively through the process of choosing attorneys, completing the necessary forms and registering a Lasting Power of Attorney.